broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-troubleshooting.md

 ## Reblocking
 1. `htsjdk.tribble.TribbleException$MalformedFeatureFile: Unable to parse header with error: Your input file has a malformed header: We never saw the required CHROM header line (starting with one #) for the input VCF file, for input source: file:///cromwell_root/v1_[uuid]`
    1. If you are running ReblockGVCF from a TDR snapshot, you will see this error if you did not check the “Convert DRS URLs to Google Cloud Storage Paths (gs://)" box before exporting the snapshot.
+2. GVS is running very slowly!
+   1. If your GVS workflow is running very slowly compared to the example runtimes in the workspace, you may have run GVS on GVCFs that have not been reblocked.
+Confirm your GVCFs are reblocked.